Solidarity Concert for Gaza - Beirut & Beyond

 - Price: 350,- + fees

-During Oslo World 2023 we present at a talk about music and spaces, and three brilliant artists from our sister festival in Beirut, Beirut & Beyond!
+During Oslo World 2023 we present a panel discussion, and three brilliant artists from our sister festival, Beirut & Beyond!

 Walid Ben Selim